 The High Impact Research (HIR) Grants from the University of Malaya are to fund projects which will result in publication of manuscripts in Tier 1 ISI/Web of Science journals.
 As such, the emphasis will be on fundamental research which will lead to the generation of new knowledge rather than on the development of new products or patents.
 It is also aimed at generating more research capabilities and expertise within the university and this may result from collaboration with overseas ivy-league universities.

 These grants will be handled differently from all existing grants and will be administered under the Chancellery.
-The Vice-Chancellor will be Chairman of the High Impact Research Committee which will evaluate the projects, decide on its suitability for funding and monitor their progress.
+The Vice-Chancellor will be Chairman of the High Impact Research (HIR) Committee which will evaluate the projects, decide on its suitability for funding and monitor their progress.

 Recognizing the importance of UM as the premier research institution in the country, the government made the bold decision to provide additional research funding to UM, with the objective of having at least one research university in the country breaking into the top 100 world ranked universities by 2015.
 In August 2011, the Ministry of Education (MoE) injected RM590 million into the UM-MoE HIR program.